 Dems’ presidential field takes spotlight in South Carolina

-"I think I've been in every one of your counties over the years," Biden said Friday night on stage at House Majority Whip Jim Clyburn's annual fish fry, a longstanding event that this year has blossomed into a centerpiece ahead of the 2020 election.
+"I think I've been in every one of your counties over the years," Biden said at House Majority Whip Jim Clyburn's annual fish fry, a longstanding event that this year has blossomed into a centerpiece ahead of the 2020 election.

-Polls show the 76-year-old Biden leading national and early nominating state polls, with notable strength in South Carolina given his popularity among older black voters and moderate whites that dominate the Democratic primary here.
-But South Carolina Democrats point to this weekend with several high-profile events as a way for candidates to help reset the race ahead of the first debates next week in Miami.

-Massachusetts Sen. Elizabeth Warren and California Sen. Kamala Harris — two of Biden's top rivals — didn't mention the front-runner, but drew a contrast in style.
-Warren crammed a litany of policy proposals in her few minutes on Clyburn's stage, touting potential usages of revenue from her proposed surtax on the wealthiest Americans, such as universal preschool, tuition free technical college, raises for health-care workers.

-"We need big, structural change in this country, in this economy.
-And big structural change starts with big ideas," Warren said.

-Harris, one of two top candidates who is black, called attention to the recent fourth anniversary of a white supremacist massae of nine black men and women at a Charleston, South Carolina, church.
-And she mentioned generations of civil rights activists who preceded her candidacy.
-Both groups, she said, were "heroes who fought and died for equality."
+The 76-year-old Biden touted his friendship with Clyburn and other South Carolina politicians, including former Sen. Fritz Hollings, whom the Democratic front-runner eulogized earlier this year.

+Massachusetts Sen. Elizabeth Warren, meanwhile, made her usual detailed policy pitch.
+Sen. Kamala Harris of California, one of two major black candidates, called attention to civil rights heroes in a state where black voters typically make up a majority of Democratic primary electorates.
+And lesser known candidates tried to capitalize on the spotlight, with the likes of entrepreneur Andrew Yang getting a boisterous welcome despite barely registering in national polls.

-The fish fry is a highlight of a big political weekend in South Carolina, with candidates also attending the state party's annual fundraising gala Friday night ahead of the fish fry and the state party convention Saturday.
-Nearly all of the White House hopefuls will attend a Planned Parenthood forum on abortion rights.
+The fish fry is a highlight of a big political weekend in South Carolina.
+Candidates also attended the state party's annual fundraising gala Friday evening ahead of the Clyburn party.
+The state party convention and a Planned Parenthood forum on abortion rights follow on Saturday.

 For South Carolina Democrats, it's the culmination of several decades of work raising the state's profile to compete with the attention afforded to Iowa and New Hampshire, the two states that for decades have led off presidential voting.